 In an oneM2M system, entities may require service layer messaging in order to communicate data with another entity that may be multiple hops away.
 Messages that carry data may traverse multiple intermediate entities before the message reaches the final destination (receiver).
 An entity (receiver) would like to ensure that the data has not been modified by unauthorized entities and to also verify that the authenticity of the data originator (e.g. data producer or data owner or data hosting entity).
-In addition, an entity that generates, owns or hosts data would like to make sure that only authorized entities are able to view and process the data.
-The entity in some cases, would like to ensure that even a hosting entity is not able to view and process the data and also ensure that unauthorized intermediate entities are not able to view and process the data.
+In addition, an entity that generates, owns or hosts data would like to ensure that even a hosting entity is not able to view and process the data and also ensure that unauthorized intermediate entities are not able to view and process the data.